 It can also interrupt or end friendships back home as it is harder to stay in touch and one has fewer things in common.
 But the best friends survive the challenge and stay, and that’s what counts in the end.
 Overall my experience has always been overwhelmingly positive and I wouldn’t do it any of it differently if I could choose again.

 Firstly, I notice my English skills are extremely valuable, as I am much more employable just for that.
-Also have I been able to engage differently politically as I have been able to have two close up views in Euro politics.
+Also, I’ve been able to engage politically as I had two close up views in Euro politics.
 I get to act as an ambassador of both my home country in my host country and vice versa when I visit home, share experiences, explain cultural differences.
 I get to live with the perks of both countries being able to take use of services and opportunities in both countries most of the time (exchange programs, internships, jobs, organisations).

 The best things that have happened to me because of my study abroad decision, besides the many great people I have been able to meet and become friends with, getting involved in organisations like the NUS (National Union of Students) and the feeling of freedom, and that I am able to work towards my dreams…